phil65/mcp-server-llmling/README.md

 mcp-server-llmling is a server for the Machine Chat Protocol (MCP) that provides a YAML-based configuration system for LLM applications.

 LLMLing, the backend,  provides a YAML-based configuration system for LLM applications.
-It allows to set up custom MPC servers serving content defined in YAML files.
+It allows to set up custom MCP servers serving content defined in YAML files.

 - **Static Declaration**: Define your LLM's environment in YAML - no code required
 - **MCP Protocol**: Built on the Machine Chat Protocol (MCP) for standardized LLM interaction